Asbestos Air Monitoring in New Zealand

 Personal Exposure Monitoring

 This form of monitoring is useful for many reasons, the most common of which is the safety of asbestos removal workers.
 It is used to assess whether safe methods of asbestos removal are being applied and whether the masks worn are fit for purpose.

 Clearance Site Certification for Reoccupation

-Air monitoring is required for any site to obtain a site clearance and reoccupation certificate before you and your employees can reoccupy the premises.
+Air monitoring is required to obtain a site clearance and reoccupation certificate before you and your employees can reoccupy the premises.

 Conducted in certain circumstances, reassurance sampling confirms that residual asbestos fibre concentrations are at a safe level, for example after the removal of an enclosure.